Ultimate Guide to Distributed Order Management

 As a result of the changes, today’s fulfillment requirements are more complex than ever.
-Distributed order management helps businesses meet customer’s expectations in this increasingly complex omnichannel world, ensuring the merchant is able to optimize the way their orders are fulfilled so that all their order processes are optimized, and their customers are satisfied.
+Distributed order management helps businesses meet customers’ expectations in this increasingly difficult omnichannel world, ensuring the merchant can optimize the way their orders are fulfilled so that all their order processes are optimized and their customers are satisfied.

-Distributed order management includes separating orders so that fulfillment costs are optimized, leveraging 3rd party logistics providers, brick and mortar stores, and making inventory visible in the whole supply chain.
+Distributed order management includes separating orders so that fulfillment costs are optimized, leveraging 3rd party logistics providers and physical retailers, and making inventory visible in the whole supply chain.

 Distributed order management also: